romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When authoring a JavaScript-based custom GitHub Action, what is the recommended approach to manage third-party dependencies that the action requires?
+Q: When authoring a JavaScript-based custom GitHub Action, what is the recommended approach to manage third-party dependencies that the action requires?
 <details><summary>Show the answer</summary><p>

 - **Bundle the dependencies with a tool like Webpack, and commit the bundled file along with your action code to the repository**